SWO2D/Ethernaut_CTF/Ethernaut/Token/readme.md

 ## Attack scenario(s)

-* Attacker can simply transfer 21 tokens (which is more than 20) to make the above condition true.
+* Attacker can simply transfer 21 tokens (which is more than 20) to make the below condition true.

 `require(balances[msg.sender] - _value >= 0);`
 `Balance = 20 | Value = 21 ==> 20 - 21`